-Mr. Courtois receives an annual fee of \$182,750 as Chair of the Board and no other additional fees for attendance at meetings of the Board and committees of the Company.
+- (1) Mr. Courtois receives an annual fee of \$182,750 as Chair of the Board and no other additional fees for attendance at meetings of the Board and committees of the Company.
 Mr. Courtois also receives an annual retainer of \$10,000 and a per meeting fee of \$1,500 from the Company for serving as the chair of the board of directors of Aireon.
-He is entitled to reimbursement for travel fees.

-(2) Mr. LaFlamme retired from the Board on January 10, 2018.

-(3) Mr. Weger joined the Board on January 10, 2018.

-(4) As President & CEO, Mr. Wilson does not receive directors' fees.

-(5) Includes travel fees paid to directors who are required to travel across two provinces for meetings, and per diems, which are paid when a director is required to conduct business on behalf of the Board other than attendance at seminars, trade association meetings, training, or for preparation for Board and/or committee meetings.
+He is entitled to reimbursement for travel fees. - (2) Mr. Grégoire joined the Board on May 13, 2019. - (3) Ms. Tardif retired from the Board on May 13, 2019. - (4) As President & CEO, Mr. Wilson does not receive directors' fees. - (5) Includes travel fees paid to directors who are required to travel across two provinces for meetings, and per diems, which are paid when a director is required to conduct business on behalf of the Board other than attendance at seminars, trade association meetings, training, or for preparation for Board and/or committee meetings.